How To Ask Someone to be a Reference for You

 Select someone who knows you well and can speak positively about your skills, abilities, and character.
 Ideally, choose someone who has worked closely with you or supervised your work.
 Consider individuals who can provide relevant and credible insights to support your application.
-Reach out to the potential reference directly and personalize your message.
-Explain why you believe they would be a great reference and why their perspective is valuable.
+Reach out to them directly and personalize your message.
+Explain why you believe they would provide an effective referral and why their perspective is valuable.
 Express your gratitude and make it clear that their participation is entirely voluntary.
 Respect their decision if they decline, as they may have valid reasons or limitations.

-Make it clear what the reference needs to do
+Make it clear what the referrer needs to do

 You will be expected to provide contact information for your reference.
 This is usually their email address and phone number.
-It’s best to ask your reference what the best email and phone number are for them.
-If the reference will receive an email that they need to respond to, let them know.
+It’s best to ask ahead of time what the best email and phone number are for them.
+If they will receive an email that they need to respond to, let them know.
 If they need to write a letter and submit it to a website or email it to a specific email address, let them know.
+It can also be helpful to make it clear what deadline (if any) there is for providing the referral statement.

 Give as much advance notice as possible

 Be aware that nobody gets paid for serving as a reference for you.
 They must take time out of their day and work in order to put together the reference for you.
-The more time you give them, the better job they are able to do writing your reference.
-Also remember that just because you’re in a rush to complete something, doesn’t mean they’ll want to be in a rush to provide the reference.
-My best advice is to try to give as close to two weeks of notice as possible.
+The more time you give them, the better job they are able to do.
+Also remember that just because you’re in a rush to complete something, doesn’t mean they’ll want to be in a rush to do so.
+My best advice is to try to give at least two weeks of notice if possible.
 If you’re not able to do this, be up front about the short notice and make it clear that you understand this is an additional imposition on them and you will understand if they are not able to work within that timeframe.

 Follow up with a thank you

 When I was applying to postdoctoral research positions I had a few people I reached out to who agreed to serve as references for me.
-For some references, I asked them each time if they would agree to serve as a reference.
-For others, I asked if it was okay to use them as a reference for multiple applications and just provide them the necessary details each time I used them as a reference.
+For some people, I asked them each time if they would agree to serve as a reference.
+For others, I asked if it was okay to use them as a reference for multiple applications and just provide them the necessary details each time I shared their details.
 Some people prefer the former method, while others are fine with the latter.

 Each time I emailed someone who agreed to serve as a reference for me, I provided the following information: